 The Freedom Trail is a 2.5 mile trail marked on sidewalks in Boston, Massachusetts that winds through the historic landmarks of America’s colonial and revolutionary past.
-Many of the buildings you will see are the actual buildings (not recreations) where significant events in early American history unfolded.
+Many of the buildings you will see are the actual buildings (not reproductions) where significant events in early American history unfolded.

 The trail begins at the Boston Common Visitor Information Center.
-Established in 1635, Boston Common is the oldest public in the United States.
+Established in 1635, Boston Common is the oldest public park in the United States.

 Located at the northern edge of Boston Common is the Massachusetts State House.
 Completed in 1798, it was built on land once owned by John Hancock a signer of the Declaration of Independence, patriot, and wealthy merchant.
 He also served as the first-elected Governor of Massachusetts.

 The famous golden dome was originally made of wood.
 It was covered with copper by Paul Revere & Sons (yes, that Paul Revere) in 1802 to prevent water leakage.
 In 1874, it was gilded with gold leaf.

 Around the corner from Boston Common is the Granary Burying Ground cemetery.
 This cemetery is final resting place of Paul Revere, Samuel Adams, John Hancock, Benjamin Franklin’s parents, Peter Faneuil, the five citizens killed in the Boston Massacre, and several Boston Governors.

 The Old City Hall (below) was completed in 1865 and served as home to the city council until 1969.
 The history of this site runs deeper though as suggested by the presence of a Benjamin Franklin statue.
 This was once the site of the Boston Latin School which was the first public school in the United States.
 Boston Latin opened in 1635 and operated from 1704 to 1748 operated at this site with Benjamin Franklin as one notable student.
 The school has since changed locations but is still operating today.